 Yulara Resort to Kings Canyon via the Lasseter Highway | 4 hrs / 303 km

 The drive over to Watarrka National Park / Kings Canyon is straightforward and on a sealed road all the way.

 The sunsets in this area can be stunning and the local campground is a top place to sleep out in a swag and listen to dingoes howling!

 Accommodation at Watarrka National Park

-The best time to visit Kings Canyon / Watarrka is during the cooler winter months from May-September.
+During the cooler winter, months from May-September is ideal.
 It is possible at any time of the year, of course.
 Be prepared for much higher temperatures during summer.

 Alice Springs – Day 9